-- Reactive-Creative Scalereflects the degree of balance between the creative dimensions and the reactive dimensions. - Relationship-Task Balance measures the degree of balance you show between the relationship competencies and the achievement competencies. - Leadership Potential Utilization is a bottom line measurement of the overall scores. - Leadership Effectiveness measures your perceived level of overall effectiveness as a leader.
+- Reactive-Creative Scale reflects the degree reactive dimensions. - Relationship-Task Balance measures the degree of balance you show between the relationship competencies and the achievement competencies. - Leadership Potential Utilization is a bottom line measurement of the overall scores. - Leadership Effectiveness measures your perceived level of overall effectiveness.